DevCorvus/DevCorvus/README.md

 ## About me 💫

-My name is Luis Portillo, I'm a fullstack developer since 2020 from Venezuela, looking to especialize myself in backend engineering.
+My name is Luis Portillo, I'm a full-stack developer since 2020 from Venezuela (backend lover).
 Learning is my passion and constant improvement is the goal!

-- 🐱‍💻 I work as a freelance developer building web applications, focusing quality over quantity and attention to detail for software and people.
+- 🐱💻 I work as a freelance developer building web applications and services, focusing quality over quantity and attention to detail for software and people.
-- 📖 I'm currently learning Go, Rust, Edge engineering and some DevOps.
+- 📖 I'm currently learning more about backend, "low level" programming, data structures and algorithms in Go, Rust and C++.
 - 🔥 In my free time I love to learn new things, especially those related to science and tech.
 Also playing videogames and watching anime sometimes.
 - 🚀 Building the software infrastructure of the future, one commit and deploy at a time!
 - 🌌 Interstellar Dream enjoyer 🔭

-**My portfolio and personal website: https://www.devcorvus.com**
+**Check out my portfolio: https://devcorvus.github.io**

 ## 🛠️ Languages and Tools 🛠️